DavidH-dev93/moderntax-challenge/README.md

 Once you're happy with your submission, you can send it back in one of two formats; either as a git bundle or a zip file.

-To create the git bundle simply:
+To create the git bundle simply execute:

 ```bash
 cd boxing-kata